African All Stars Transfer News & Rumours: Everton plan £60 million bid for Zaha | Goal.com

 Gbamin tops Everton’s shortlist for Gueye’s replacement

-Ivory Coast’s Jean-Phillipe Gbamin has emerged as Everton’s top target as they seek a replacement for Idrissa Gueye, according to RMC Sport.
+Ivory Coast’s Jean-Philippe Gbamin has emerged as Everton’s top target as they seek a replacement for Idrissa Gueye, according to RMC Sport.

 The Mainz midfielder, who is valued at €40 million, joins Lucas Tousart, Adrien Tameze and Tiemoue Bakayoko in the list of players the Toffees are monitoring.